pivotal/docs-tap/getting-started/consume-services.hbs.md

 formatted according to the [Service Binding Specification for Kubernetes](https://github.com/servicebinding/spec) and stored in a `Secret` in your namespace.

-As an application developer you don't need to know what's happening in the background.
+As an application operator you don't need to know what's happening in the background.
-Tanzu Application Platform promotes a strong separation of concerns between service operators, who are responsible for managing service instances for the platform, and application developers, who want to use those service instances with their application workloads.
+Tanzu Application Platform promotes a strong separation of concerns between service operators, who are responsible for managing service instances for the platform, and application operators and developers, who want to use those service instances with their application workloads.
 The class and claims abstractions enable that separation of concerns.
 Application operators and developers create claims and service operators help to fulfil them.